Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    We believe the proposed media format and protocol interfaces will provide the same benefits with other transports
    protocols.
 Our view is that for current and near future
    deployments using [[!RFC7235]] is still a good approach.

-   The document is structured as follows, in section 3
+   The document is structured as follows, section 3
-   we present the conventions and terminology used throughout
+   presents the conventions and terminology used throughout
    this document.
-In section 4 we present use cases and
+Section 4 presents use cases and
    workflows related to media ingest and the two profiles/interfaces
    presented.
 Sections 5-9 will detail the two different protocol interfaces defined.